In this section...

 Our 2022 holidays are now available to reserve online.
 For more information, visit our Advance Registration page.

 Tastefully finished both inside and out, with small shops and restaurants within walking distance, this elegant maison bourgeoise is the perfect place to immerse yourself fully in timeless countryside near St Emilion.
 Clos de Chinon is set in peaceful, private grounds, encircled by vines and fruit trees, with ample space to laze away long summer days by the pool, in a hammock or in the shade of the al fresco dining area.
 If the midday sun shines too brightly, or the later season evenings turn cool, retreat into the airy and recently remodelled living and kitchen space, the natural hub of the house where you can gather to recount the highlights of the day or plan the next exploration in stylish comfort.

 With four en-suite bedrooms this grand old home suits one or two families or a group of friends, and has hosted some memorable birthday and anniversary celebrations.
-For younger guests there are swings and a garden trampoline, easy local cycle routes, caves to explore in the deep Dordogne and the option of a day at the seaside at Cap Ferret or Arcachon.
-Other highlights include St Emilion for wine tasting, the market towns of Bergerac, Ste Foy la Grande and Castillon la Bataille and of course Bordeaux, reputedly one of our own Queen’s favourite cities, and just an hour by car from Clos de Chinon.
+For younger guests there are garden swings, easy local cycle routes, caves to explore in the deep Dordogne and the option of a day at the seaside at Cap Ferret or Arcachon.
+Other highlights include St Emilion, the market towns of Bergerac, Ste Foy la Grande and Castillon la Bataille and of course Bordeaux, reputedly one of our own Queen’s favourite cities, just an hour by car from Clos de Chinon.

 The local area

 Clos de Chinon is 34km from the pretty village of Sigoulès, where you’ll find a range of restaurants, shops and services.
 For a real flavour of the region, the stunning medieval town of Bergerac is just 38km away, with an abundance of wine cellars, shops and restaurants serving the very best of the region’s produce.